niaid/dsb/README.md

   )
 ```

-Sanity check: are the number of cells passing QC in line with the
+Check: are the number of cells passing QC in line with the expected
-expected recovery from the experiment?
+recovery from the experiment?

 ``` r
 length(qc_cells)